Jesse Winker Player Props: Brewers vs. Diamondbacks

 Jesse Winker At The Plate

-- In six of eight games this season (75.0%), Winker has reached base via hit, and that includes multiple hits twice.
+- This year, Winker has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- He has not hit a home run in his eight games this year.
+- He has not gone deep in his eight games this season.

 - Winker has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.

-- He has scored in four of eight games so far this year.
+- He has scored in four games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.